pmbauer/binary-clock/README.md

     - auto reload the html page on changes
     - Clojurescript REPL

-2. Go to [http://localhost:8000][3] in your browser.
-You should see "Hello, Hoplon!".
+2. Go to http://localhost:8000 in your browser.
+You should see the application.

 3. If you edit and save a file, the task will recompile the code and reload the browser to show the updated version.

-4. You're already done.

 ## License